seapath/.github/profile/README.md

   - Continuous integration: Every development on the platform must pass more than 700 unit tests, real time tests and latency tests.
   - Testing-driven cybersecurity approach: each requirement is ensured through extensive unit tests.

-## Want to give it a try ?

- You can start from [here](https://github.com/seapath/seapath-architecture)

 ## Background

 Due to the Energy Transition the use of power transmission and distribution grids is changing.
 The control architecture of